nthtung2512/Ecommerce/MealMate.PL/Readme.txt

 POST "/customers" : "Create new customer"
 	From request body needs to have:
 		- CustomerID
-		- CAddress (optional)
+		- Address (optional)
-		- CFName
+		- FName
-		- CLName
+		- LName
 		- CPhone
 		- CEmail
 		- Password